Institutional Policy and Attestation Infrastructure

 JIL Sovereign is a deterministic settlement engine designed to reduce fraud loss, compress settlement time from days to seconds, improve capital efficiency, and embed compliance at execution - not after failure.

 JIL does not replace banks.
-JIL strengthens their settlement layer.
+JIL strengthens their verification layer.

 For institutional corridors, small basis point improvements produce measurable impact.